Road and track cycle racing

-Events involve a mass start of riders racing on closed (top level) or unclosed (lower levels) roads, following the geography of the area or on circuits using racing bicycles.
+Events involve a mass start of riders racing on roads, following the geography of the area, or on circuits.

 Cycling makes up one-third of this rapidly growing sport, which enjoys considerable cross-over with traditional road cycling.
 A triathlon is an endurance sports event consisting of swimming, cycling and running over various distances, with events lasting from around one hour, up to eight or nine.

 •How to get involved: Local clubs and races

 •Bike: Although there are triathlon events which include mountain biking, high-tech, specialised triathlon bikes feature areodynamic features such as disc wheels and areo bars

 Held on specially constructed banked tracks or velodromes for track bicycles, which are brakeless, single fixed-geared versions of road bikes, with ultra-light tyres and frames, and clipless pedals.

 • How to get into: "Taster" sessions at local tracks such as Herne Hill.

 • Parent body: British Cycling

 • Bike: Similar to road bikes but without gears or brakes and with a fixed wheel.